TEAC 1014 Experience-based Outdoor Education

 Coordinator Tonia Gray Opens in new window

 Description In this subject students connect with the natural world through outdoor adventure activities.
-Students learn about themselves, others, and the environment through a series of experiential activities.
+Students learn about themselves, others, and the environment through experiential activities.
 The subject focuses on self-reliance, resiliency, interdependence, managing personal risks, and the value of life-long outdoor recreation for enjoyment, health and well-being.
-This subject will involve two full-day practical field trips in the outdoors as well as lectures and tutorials.
-The practical field trips are physically demanding whilst also extending students mentally and socially.
-Given the nature of the bushwalking field trips, participants require a moderate level of personal fitness.
+This subject will involve a full day practical field trip in the outdoors as well as scheduled tutorials.
+The practical field trip is physically demanding whilst also extending students mentally and socially.
+Given the nature of the bushwalking field trip, participants require a moderate level of personal fitness.

 Student Contribution Band HECS Band 1 10cp

 Equivalent Subjects SPRT 1005 - Outdoor Recreation

 On successful completion of this subject, students should be able to: